Sheeba-Samuel/ProvBook/README.md

 # ProvBook: Provenance of the Notebook.
-This is a complete package that captures and displays the provenance of Jupyter Notebook executions, downloads the provenance information in RDF (Resource Description Framework) and displays the provenance difference of several executions of each notebook cell.
+ProvBook is an extension of the [Jupyter Notebook](https://jupyter.org/).
+It provides features to capture and display the provenance of Jupyter Notebook executions, download the notebook in machine-readable format along with the provenance information and compare the input and output of each cell in different runs.

 ProvBook provides three features:
-1. provbook :
+1. Provenance of Jupyter Notebook:
-  Displays the provenance of a Jupyter Notebook.
+   Tracks and stores the provenance of a Jupyter Notebook execution.
-2. notebook_rdf :
+2. Machine-Readability of Jupyter Notebook:
-  Converts Jupyter Notebooks to RDF and the converted RDF back to Jupyter Notebooks.
+   Provides the feature to download the notebooks in a machine-readable format.
-3. provbookdiff :
+3. Diff of Jupyter Notebook Runs:
-   Displays the difference in the provenance of two executions of a Jupyter Notebook code cell along with the input and the output.
+   Compare the results of different executions of a Jupyter Notebook code cell along with the input.

 Demo